 Rice is Pakistan's third largest crop in terms of area sown, after wheat and cotton.
 About 11 percent of Pakistan's total agricultural area is under rice during the summer or "Kharif" season.
 Pakistan is a leading producer and exporter of Basmati and IRRI rice (white long grain rice).
 Rice ranks second among the staple food grain crops in Pakistan and exports are a major source of foreign exchange earnings.
 Pakistan grows a relatively high quality of rice to fulfill domestic and export demand.
-Rice accounts for 2.7 percent of the value added in agriculture and 0.6 percent of gross domestic product.
+Rice accounts for 3.1 percent of the value added in agriculture and 0.6 percent of gross domestic product.
 Pakistan has two major rice-producing provinces, namely Punjab and Sindh.
 Both provinces account for more than 88 percent of total rice production.
 Punjab, due to its agro-climatic and soil conditions, is producing 100 percent of the Basmati rice in the country.
 Pakistan's "Kalar" bowl area, a local term that refers to a type of soil suitable for Basmati production, is famous for producing Basmati rice and is located between the Ravi and Chenab rivers in Punjab.
 IRRI rice is grown in both Punjab and Sindh.

-MY 2016/17 rice production is forecast at 6.9 million tons, 2.9 percent above the current year's updated production.
-Area is expected to increase two percent from the revised official 2015/16 area, mainly because some cotton farmers are likely to shift to rice due to the losses they incurred during the last crop.
-MY 2015/16 production is also adjusted downwards to 6.7 million tons, in accordance with Government of Pakistan figures.
+MY 2017/18 rice production is forecast at 6.9 million metric tons, 1.5 percent above the current year's updated production.
+Area is expected to increase marginally from the revised official 2016/17 area.
+MY 2016/17 production is adjusted downwards to 6.8 million tons, in accordance with Government of Pakistan figures.
 Production and yields during the last three years have been good with little fluctuation.
-This is due in part to the deposit of a nutrient rich top layer of soil as a result of successive floods in recent years.
+This is due in part to the deposit of a nutrient rich top layer of soil as a result of several floods in recent years.